Frequently Asked Questions

 You are required to pay your pet's entire bill when checking out after your visit.

-We have handouts of all of our pet insurance plans we offer and you can decide which plan works best for you and your pet.
+We have brochure pamphlets for each and every pet insurance plan listed above to help you decide which plan works best for you and your pet.

 The health and well-being of your pet is our number one priority

 Every pet in our care is required to be examined at least once a year to receive technician services and prescription refills

 If you have any questions in regard to your pet’s overall health and well-being or if you believe your pet is in need of any medical attention, please schedule an appointment to see the doctor to express any and all of your concerns to ensure your pet can be properly diagnosed and treated.

 My cat doesn’t go outside, why does my pet need vaccines, heartworm prevention, and flea control?

 All cats are at risk of exposure to various infectious diseases, even if they spend most of their time indoors

 Vaccines provide protection against these infectious disease